Have you ever heard the term phonemic awareness and wondered what it is?

 However… diving into a full-blown reading curriculum at that early stage is not the next step.
 Instead, to build a strong foundation for reading success, children need to master Phonological/Phonemic Awareness.

 What is Phonological/Phonemic Awareness?

 Phonological and Phonemic Awareness is the ability to hear, identify and manipulate sounds (phonemes).
 This skill provides a strong foundation for early reading success.
 As students become more proficient in hearing, identifying and manipulating sounds, they can successfully move onto segmenting and blending words.
-A systematic and cohesive approach to teaching phonological awareness can build confident readers who are less likely to struggle with decoding and spelling skills.
-Students with strong a phonemic awareness are much more likely to be successful readers.
+Therefore, a systematic and cohesive approach to teaching phonological awareness can build confident readers who are less likely to struggle with decoding and spelling skills.
+Students with strong phonemic awareness are much more likely to be successful readers.

 Who Can Benefit from Phonological/Phonemic Awareness?

 Reading instruction is important for all students.
 A strong foundation in phonological/phonemic awareness can benefit:

 Authentic Phonemic Awareness is done without printed words.
 It is all about the sounds that letters make.
 It gives students the ability to work with sounds, manipulate sounds and master these sounds in a variety of ways.
 When students are able to do these skills successfully, they are able to jump into phonics with a lot less struggle.
 Phonics (not Phonemic Awareness) works with connecting the sounds to printed letters and words.
 When you target phonemic awareness first, it allows a child to focus on one thing…sounds.
 However, when you try to teach both phonemic awareness (sounds) and phonics (linking sounds to letters and words), it can be overwhelming and frustrating for children learning to read.